 - Before the observer starts learning about a specific job, they need to have some initial knowledge of the field – as well as the workplace behavior required of it.

 - There might not be enough time for in-the-moment questions, meaning some important answers may be lost due to the fast-paced nature of job shadowing.

 11. Case Studies

-Last on our employee training methods list is the case study training method.
-With this method, employees are presented with a real or fictional complex situation to analyze and use as a reference for their solutions.
+With the case study method, employees are presented with a real or fictional complex situation to analyze and use as a reference for their solutions.
 While cases vary in complexity and detail, trainees should be given enough data and information to analyze the situation and come up with their solutions.